Participation of young people leads to better decisions

 Since 2009, joint communication activities have been under way between the Government, the European Parliament and the European Commission to improve knowledge about the EU and current EU issues within the framework of the Administration Partnership.
 Since 1 January 2013, the Swedish National Board for Youth Affairs has been responsible for an assignment within the Administration Partnership aimed at improving young people's knowledge about their rights and opportunities, such as voting in the European Parliament.
 Activities in 2013 and 2014 will partly focus on young people with a view to prioritising their engagement and participation in the European Parliament elections in 2014.

 Analysis of young people's influence

-On instructions from the Government, the Swedish National Board for Youth Affairs has conducted an in-depth analysis of young people's influence and representation.
+The Swedish National Board for Youth Affairs was tasked with conducting an in-depth analysis on young people's influence and representation.
 In its report 'Focus 10 - an analysis of young people's influence', the Board highlights young people's opportunities for influence and participation in a representative democracy, their families, school, working life and leisure time.
-Young people's volunteering, confidence in democracy and sense of community involvement were also studied.
-The analysis goes into greater depth on the differences between young people in different geographical environments in terms of influence, and the question of whether young people today participate in different ways compared with previously.
+The study shows that young people in general have well-founded confidence in democracy as a political system.